Canfry/blog/src/pages/posts/presentation.md

 #### Taildwindcss

 A wonderful and popular CSS framework.
-I love css and [Sass](https://www.sass-lang.com) because i like to target my tags with descriptive names (you'll have to know css before jumping into a framework), but when you try tailwind you just love it because it saves you a lot of time and at the same time you can really customize everything.
-I admit that it can be a mess because your HTML tags can contain so many classes, but you get used to it and it works really fine.
+I love CSS and [Sass](https://www.sass-lang.com) because I like to target my tags with descriptive names (you'll have to know CSS before jumping into a framework), but when you try tailwind you just love it because it saves you a lot of time and at the same time you can really customize everything.
+I admit that it can be a mess because your HTML tags can contain so many classes, but you get used to it and it works fine.
 What I love is how easy is to make your site responsive in just one line.
 See the exemple:

 "className='text-base md:text-xl lg:text-2xl"

-In this exemple the text in my main element will start with a size of base (16px) on small screen.
-When my screen reaches the size md: (768px) my text grow to reach xl (20px), and finally at lg: (1024px) my font-size is 2xl(24px).
+In this example, the text in my main element will start with a size of base (16px) on small screen.
+When my screen reaches the size md: (768px) my text grows to reach xl (20px), and finally at lg: (1024px) my font-size is 2xl(24px).
 How easy it is !!👌.
 Check their [documentation](https://www.tailwindcss.com).

 ### What's next ?